prockley/prockley.github.io/_posts/2014-12-16-LocationQuotient_Occupations.md

 layout:     post
 title:      Over-Represented Occupations in Ireland
 date:       2014-12-16 12:31:20
-summary:    Looking at which occupations are more common in different areas of Ireland.
+summary:    Cork City is the Capital of Customer Service.
 categories: tableau
 ---